 PU leather, or Polyurethane leather, is an artificial textile used in place of genuine leather in clothing and upholstery.
 PU leathers can be made from thermosoftening plastic polymers, or from a combination of plastics and genuine leather.

-There is an opinion that 100% PU leather can be a convincing substitute for the real thing but while genuine leather does require upkeep and maintenance to keep looking its best, this is also its strength.
+There is a strong opinion that 100% PU can be a convincing substitute for the real thing.
+But while genuine does require upkeep and maintenance to keep looking its best, this is also its strength.
 Over time, it will develop a unique and distinct patina, growing more distinguished and beautiful over years of continued use.
-Pure PU leather cannot imitate this natural process, and will not last for years the way well-kept leather does.
-In fact, pure PU leather has a comparatively short lifespan next to genuine leather, wearing out and cracking over time.
-And while it might be vegan, given its shorter lifespan and how unlike leather it is not biodegradable, PU leathers are generally considered to actually be a far less eco-friendly choice than genuine leather.
+Pure PU cannot imitate this natural process, and will not last for years the way well-kept leather does.
+In fact, pure PU has a comparatively short lifespan next to genuine leather, wearing out and cracking over time.
+While it might be vegan, given its shorter lifespan and how unlike leather it is not biodegradable.
+PU are generally considered to actually be a far less eco-friendly choice than genuine.

-When picking out leather goods for yourself, always check the label and be aware of the type of material the goods are
+When it’s time to select leather goods for yourself, always be sure to always check the label.
+You also need to be aware of the type of material the goods are made from.